 My sneaker store would be heavily cultural influenced.
 It would be a place for kids to come in, get lost in a PlayStation VR console, or HTC VIVE, or Oculus Rift And while they’re at it, they would of course, by the latest kicks.

 Not anyone can do something like this.
 It’s not about being the first to do it, it’s about understanding a culture, in order for this to be executed in the way.
 And I would choose Texas because it’s a simple place.
-Matter I may even choose New Mexico, because I’ve been to Albuquerque, I’ve been to Dallas and Fort Worth.
+A matter of fact, I may even choose New Mexico, because I’ve been to Albuquerque, I’ve been to Dallas and Fort Worth.
 To me, the most impact is not the big shiny glossy brands in the big, shiny, glossy neighbourhoods.
 The people who really participate in VR are not in the glossy cities.
 They’re out in the boondocks.

 So do I really need to be in London?
 From my perspective, I’d rather build with the consumers directly.
 I think that in order to offer a truly cool VR experience you need to think about who’s really important.